 How to promote a mobile app?
 Part I: Before release & launch stage

-In this post we will tell you about mobile app marketing strategies.
-Here you will find useful tips and ways of promotion, related to activities that should be made before product launch and at the application release stage.
+In this post, we will tell you about mobile app marketing strategies.
+Here you will find useful tips and ways of promotion, related to activities that should be made before the product launch and at the application release stage.

 1. ASO – App Store Optimization